 Geography and climate

-The production area runs parallel to the beaches of northern Maremma, located in the province of Livorno, in the town of Castagneto Carducci.
-To the east, a chain of hills runs between Bibbona and Castagneto, protecting the vineyards and olive groves from the cold winds from the north, which often provoke lethal freezes during the winter.
+The production area runs parallel to the beaches of the Tuscan coast, located in the province of Livorno, in the town of Castagneto Carducci.
+To the east, a chain of hills runs parallel to the shore, between Bolgheri and Castagneto Carducci, protecting the vineyards from the winter winds.
 In the summer, on the other hand, this corridor is swept by cool winds that are generated between the valleys of the Cecina river to the north, and the Cornia stream to the south.

 The elders used to say that you couldn't make great wines close to the sea.
 For this reason, the first Sassicaia vineyard was planted in 1944 in Castiglioncello di Bolgheri, facing east at an altitude of 400 m. above sea level.
 Today, it has been shown that vicinity to the sea is precisely what makes great wines.
 The highest-quality vineyards are all at the feet of the hills and in the plane between Bolgheri and the southern part of Castagneto.
 The cool winds which come from the sea, and the moderate temperature range in August and September provoke slow and regular maturation of all of the qualitative components of the grapes: sugars, polyphenols and fragrances, and contribute to keeping the acidity high, which is necessary in order to give balance to the wines.